-He demands respect, but never earns it.
-Perpetually finds fault.
+Interactions with him are excruciating.
+He demands respect.
+Commands allegiance.
+Finds fault.
 Stirs the proverbial pot.
 Sets unreasonable expectations.
-Gives burdensome instructions.
-Is moody.
+Is temperamental.
 Unreliable.
-Temperamental.
-He may love you, but never says it or shows it.
+Silent.
 His inconsistencies incite your insecurities.
 His criticisms crush your spirit.
-God calls this behavior provoking and he commands fathers to avoid it (Eph 6.4, Col 3.21).
-Those who disobey end up breaking the heart of their child.
-But what Hallmark doesn’t say is God will make a way by becoming “a father to the fatherless (Ps 68.5).
+God abhors such provoking behavior from fathers because it breaks the heart of the child (Eph 6.4, Col 3.21).
+But what Hallmark doesn’t say is God will make a way.

-He provides believers as tangible, visible, audible expressions of his fathering (and mothering).
-In a process requiring immense courage and discernment, we reach out to these men and women, searching for those who have the desire, time, and spiritual maturity to become God-family.
+He places us into family (Ps 68.6).
+With immense courage and discernment. we reach out to these men and women who have the desire, time, and spiritual maturity to become God-family.
 These folks reach back, offering the space and grace for us to be our true selves.
 We enter their lives and invite them into ours.
 We unveil the not-so-polished parts of ourselves.
 They unveil theirs.
 We share our true thoughts, feelings, hang-ups, desires, needs.
 They share theirs.
-We learn to trust them and, gradually, to trust God as Father.
+We learn to trust God in them and, gradually we learn to trust God as Father.

-In a few days I’ll stand in the card department and staring in silence.
+In a few days I’ll stand in the card department, staring in silence.
 My heart will ache.
-Even though God has healed me, it will hurt as that wound gets poked.
+Even though God has healed me, it will hurt as the wound gets poked.
 Thankfully, I know what Hallmark doesn’t say: God makes a way for the fatherless to be fathered and the lonely to be familied.

-Dear one, if you are struggling with fatherlessness and loneliness, please reach out.
+Beloved, if you are struggling with fatherlessness, please reach out.
 To me.
 To your pastor.
-To a counselor or a safe person in your church.
+To a counselor or loved one.
 You can experience the love and health of family!
 I’m living proof!
 Meet some of my God-family…